chrisfenner/slh-dsa-rls/README.md

 Depending on the chosen parameter set, around 100 typical HSMs distributing the signing workload will still not exceed the rate limit.

+Other search constraints:

+- max signature hashes: 100M to keep signing reasonable (<=100x the rate limit)
+- max signature size: 5000/10000/16000 bytes for level 1/3/5 to be competitive with other suggested reduced-size parameter sets
+- max verify hashes: 20000

-For software signing, signature size is the most important factor, so the search considers only signature size when comparing parameter sets.
+For software signing, signature size is the most important factor, so the search considers only signature size when comparing parameter sets within these constraints.

 #### Target security level 128, 2^30.0 signatures